vairome/k8s-terraform/README.md

-# K8s PERN Stack Application
+# AWS K8s PERN Stack Application

 This application uses the technological PERN Stack, has a React application that serves as a client, a REST API built with Expres.js and is connected to a Postgres DB.
 It uses AWS services like EKS, RDS, EC2, CloudWatch, NLB and has a secure network with private subnets to host important services.

+## Getting Started

 ## How it works